biehla/attifud/README.md

 Godot Engine [has known issues](https://github.com/godotengine/godot/issues) requiring hacks (workarounds) until officially resolved.

-List of relevant issues (and current hacks/workarounds/solutions) as of Godot 4.3 stable:
+Here are listed some of the issues as of Godot 4.3 stable.

+Some issues related to project setup are mentioned in [Get Started](https://github.com/TinyTakinTeller/TakinGodotTemplate?tab=readme-ov-file#-get-started) section.

+Some issues related to in-game functions (and current hacks/workarounds/solutions) are:

 - **General**
 	- [x] Issue [#96023](https://github.com/godotengine/godot/issues/96023) **custom theme**.
 Solved with startup script.